IPMAN urges members to comply with new petrol price – The Sun Nigeria

-The Independent Petroleum Marketers Association of Nigeria (IPMAN), has called on its members to immediately comply with the recent reduction in the price of Premium Motor Spirit (PMS).
+The Independent Petroleum Marketers Association of Nigeria (IPMAN) has called on its members to immediately comply with the reduction in the price of Premium Motor Spirit (PMS) announced by the Petroleum Products Pricing Regulatory Agency (PPPRA).

-The call followed the recent new price announced by the Petroleum Products Pricing Regulatory Agency (PPPRA), Alhaji Bashir Danmalam, the Chairman of the association in Kano, in a press statement on Tuesday in Kano.
+The Chairman of the association in Kano, Alhaji Bashir Danmalam, stated this Tuesday in Kano.

 According to him, all marketers under my jurisdiction should immediately comply with the new price modulation advice by making sure no one sells above the approved ceiling of N123.50 per litre.

-He further prayed to God to bring the end of the challenge, while advising both the public and marketers to continue to observe all public health measures of personal hygiene and social distancing.
+He prayed that God will bring the end of the challenge, while advising both the public and marketers to continue to observe all public health measures of personal hygiene and social distancing.

-NAN report that recently, PPPRA, had announced a slight reduction in the pump price of the PMS in the country.

 Leave a Reply